TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 * **Send Logit scores** to the CPU for post-processing to transform them into probabilities.
 The Coral cannot do the sigmoid() transformation.
 * **Decode boxes and run Non-Maximum Supression (NMS) on the CPU** because the Coral cannot run these operations efficiently.
 * **Each tensor has only one quantization scale** which means there needs to be separate tensors for box coordinates and the class scores, which have different ranges of values.
+* **Data size limits are tricky.** For example, using a different order of dimensions (BNC) in the boxes tensor enables it to run entirely on the TPU, but with a different order (BCN) some operations must either run on the CPU or be done repeatedly on smaller chunks.

-With those changes and post-processing steps, the Google Coral can run the convolutiuon operations for a YOLO v9 "s" model with size 320x320 pixels.
+Applying those lessons lets the Google Coral run all the convolutiuon operations on its TPU for a YOLO v9 "s" model with size 320x320 pixels.
 The resulting model uses 7.2MB out of the 8MB of cache space available on the Coral device.

 ## Contributing